Keep Your Garden Going While You're Gone

 How Much Water Do Your Plants Need?

-Ideally, plants need at least one inch of water per week.
+Ideally, plants need at least 2.5 cm (1") of water per week.
 You can calculate how much water your sprinkler, soaker hose or drip irrigation system puts out with a rain gauge or a small, straight-sided can.
-Lay the can under the irrigation system and time how long it takes to fill it one inch.
+Lay the can under the irrigation system and time how long it takes to fill 2.5 cm (1").

 Take Care of Container Gardens

 A longer-term strategy for your container plants is to gather plants together in an empty kiddie pool placed in a shady spot in the backyard.
-Add 1 to 2 inches of water to the bottom of the pool.
+Add 2.5-5 cm (1-2") of water to the bottom of the pool.
 Plants should do well for one to two weeks.

 There are several clever vacation watering devices on the market that use recycled 2-liter soda bottles as water reservoirs with attached plastic or clay cones, which gradually send water to the plants' root zone.
 You can also simply use a plastic bottle, poking small holes in the bottom with a nail and filling it with water, then placing it on top of the soil in your containers.
 The water will slowly seep into the soil.
 Adjust the size of the bottle according to the size and water needs of individual plants.
 These are free or inexpensive methods and work well for individual plants.
 With a bit of planning and ingenuity you can enjoy your vacation knowing that the plants are happily taking care of themselves.